 You can’t control something you can’t name.
 Notice and name your feelings so they don’t control you.
 When your reactions are not controlled inside, it’s harder for the person you’re supporting to keep the tenuous hold they have on control.
 You’re supporting.
 You’re the scaffolding.
 You can’t bend and sway; unstable support makes unstable people feel worse!
 And it makes your support untrustworthy.

-- Respect her feelings
+- Respect the other person’s feelings

-- Reflect back her experience
+- Reflect back the experience

 - Radical trust